KokuiAgbenu/create-virtual-machines/README.md

 </p>
 <p>
 After creating the resource group, the first virtual machine, virtual network, and subnet (walkthrough found in the tutorial video above) create the second virtual machine and put it in the same virtual network as virtual machine one.
+The highlighted virtual network above is the same as the one created during the creation of virtual machine 1 (VM1)
 </p>
 <br />